On local weak limit and subgraph counts for sparse random graphs: Proof of Theorem

 Let $L$ be the set of leaves in $F$.
 We will show the rest of the claim by induction on $|V(F)| + |L \setminus S|$.
 First suppose $F$ is an empty graph and $S=\emptyset$.
 Then trivially $\pr(A(H_n, F,S)) > 0$ and (\ref{eq.cond2}), (\ref{eq.cond3}) hold.
 Now suppose $l \ge 1$ and we have proved the claim for all feasible $(F',S') \in \ca$ such that $|V(F')| + |L \setminus S| < l$.
 Let $(F,S) \in \ca$ be feasible and such that $|V(F)| + |L \setminus S| = l$.

 We begin by proving that

 Indeed, if $F$ has a closed leaf $v$, (\ref{eq.Aposit}) follows by induction and (\ref{eq.cond2}), (\ref{eq.cond3}) applied to $(F, S \cup \{v\})$.
 Else, if $F$ has an active vertex $v \in S$ of degree zero, then it is trivial.
 Otherwise all leaves are active.
-Let $v$ be the neighbour of one of the leaves.
+Let $v$ be the neighbour of a leaf at a maximum distance from the root.
 The set $L_{v}$ of the children of $v$ (vertices in $\Gamma_F(v)$ which are not on the path from $v$ to the root) satisfies $L_v \subseteq S$.
 By induction $A(H_n, F - L_v, (S \setminus L_v) \cup \{v\})$ holds with a positive probability.
 Also using induction, (\ref{eq.cond2}), (\ref{eq.cond3}) imply that $v$ has $|L_v|$ neighbours in $G - V(F-L_v)$ with a positive probability.
 Symmetry implies (\ref{eq.Aposit}).

 In the rest of the proof we assume $n$ is large enough that (\ref{eq.Aposit}) holds and show (\ref{eq.cond2}) and (\ref{eq.cond3}) for $(F,S)$ and an arbitrary $z \in S$.
 Recall that $F$ is a bipartite graph with parts $(V_1(F), V_2(F))$, $V_i(F) \subseteq \cv^i$, $i=1,2$.
 We assume that $n$ is large enough that $v_i(F) = |V_i(F)| < n_i$, $i=1,2$.
 For any $u \in \cv^1$ and $w_1, w_2 \in \cv^2$ we have